TejalSaurabhi/GMUN-26-Website/README.md

 # GMUN - 2025-26

-### steps before you start working
+### Steps before you start working

 *1) Make sure you have npm installed on your device, and have git configured*

-*2) Copy the url from the 'Code' option in github repo page, and clone the repo using the command*
+*2) Copy the URL from the 'Code' option in github repo page, and clone the repo using the command*
 ```
 git clone <url>
 ```

-*3) Open VS code in the root directory, i.e inside the GMUN-25-26 where you will find folders like gmun & README.md*
+*3) Open VS Code in the root directory, i.e, inside the GMUN-25-26, where you will find folders like gmun & README.md*

 *4) To push/pull the latest changes, run*
 ```